 The study was conducted with 32 financial professionals employed in 13 different financial institutions, all operating in London.
-Out of the 32 participants, 28% were traders, 47% market analysts, 9% sale or investment the laboratory by having a 3.3% probability in each trading period of a wrongly executing trading order (e.g., with a 3.3% probability a sell or a no trade was executed, although the true order coming from the participant was a buy).
+Out of the 32 participants, 28% were traders, 47% market analysts, 9% sale or investment management persons, 9% investment bankers, and 6% managers.
+Eighty-four percent of

+21. Another difference between the parameterization of the first and the second treatment is that, in the second treatment, there were 5% of noise traders.
+We implemented this in the laboratory by having a 3.3% probability in each trading period of a wrongly executed trading order (e.g., with a 3.3% probability a sale or a no trade was executed, although the true order coming from the participant was a buy).
 This is equivalent to saying that there was a 5% probability that in each period the trade was coming from a "noise trader."
 The presence of noise traders in the second treatment was necessary for the following reason.
 Suppose that at time t a rational subject should always buy (because we are in a herd buy period).
-If the subject chosen to trade decides to sell, in the absence of noise traders, the market maker would infer that the market is uninformed, i.e., that all traders are noise traders.
+If the subject chosen to trade decides to sell, in the absence of noise traders.
+The market maker would infer that the market is uninformed, that is, that all traders are noise traders.
 The market maker would, therefore, set the price equal to 50 for the entire round.
 Having a proportion of noise traders when there is an information event prevents this from happening.
-Also recall that, in the parameterization of the second treatment, the probability of a noise trader deciding not to trade differs according to whether an information event has occurred or not (33% and 2% respectively).
+Also recall that, in the parameterization of the second treatment, the probability of a noise trader deciding not to trade differs according to whether an information event has occurred or not (33% and 2%, respectively).
 This is tantamount to imposing that no trades do not convey information on the likelihood of an information event to the market maker and, as a result, the Bayesian updating rule implies no change in the price after a no trade (as also happens in the first treatment), which is a natural and desirable feature.